People

 Adriane Davis

-Adriane is a first-year clinical student.
+Adriane is a second-year clinical student.
 Her interests involve trauma and resilience in minority youth and how trauma shapes adolescent neurodevelopmental outcomes as they transition into adulthood.

 Farah Harb